TriangleTech/MapleSyrup/README.md

+# Update (8/17/24)
+I know, been a while since the last update.
+I changed the codebase and will be posting a link here soon, I have to fix some stuff first.
+The new codebase is in C++, but if you're familiar with how this one looks, you'll see they quite identical.

+I didn't plan to change it, but C#'s processing is horrible.
+I made it a pure pointer base library at one point and still couldn't generate the biggest map faster than 25 seconds.

+It's written in clean C++ (C#-like C++), it still has the same features as the prior one, plus some.
+I still plan on continuing the C# client, but it'll most likely become a pure offline client.
+The C++ is also further ahead than this one.

+Stay toned!

 # MapleSyrup
 MapleSyrup is a emulation client for MapleStory written in C#.
 This project is primarily for educational purposes and is highly recommended not to be used for commercial purposes.
 Use